alfred-s/presentations/README.md

  * Contains an algorithm to shrink pdf figures (see `convert.py`).
 In order to run `.shrinkpdf.sh`, you have to give it permission.
 Use
 <pre><code>chmod +x shrinkpdf.sh</code></pre>
- * Figures and the final presentations are not uploaded (way too much data).
+ * The uncompressed figures and final presentations are not uploaded (way too much data).

 microcircuit: